-Tables I.1A and I.1B provide profiles of the demographic characteristics of the fourth- and eighth-grade students in Delaware, the Northeast region, and the nation.
+Tables I.1A and I.1B provide profiles of the demographic characteristics of the fourth- and eighth-grade students in New York, the Northeast region, and the nation.
 These profiles are based on data collected from the students and schools participating in the 1992 and 1996 state and national mathematics assessments at grade 4 and the 1990, 1992, and 1996 state and national mathematics assessments at grade 8.
-This report contains results for public school students only for those years in which Delaware participated and for which minimum participation rate guidelines were met.
+This report contains results for public school students only for those years in which New York participated and for which minimum participation rate guidelines were met.
+Results are also presented for nonpublic school students at grades 4 and 8 for the 1996 state mathematics assessment.
 As described in Appendix A, the state data and the regional and national data are drawn from separate samples.